 Purpose: If you run/attend/sponsor events, get your team aligned on location information,

 Audience: Anyone participating in the event, its preparation, or follow up afterward (definitely include sales and marketing team members).

-Free Example in UpLevel: “TSD: Event Prep Playbook”
+Free Example in UpLevel: “Au Partners: Event Prep Playbook”

 Playbook #5: Sales Skills